LDobac/vlogger/README.md

 [] Considerate the perm link
 [] Write about page
 [x] Change image format to webp
-[] Edit profile size and left,right margin, series navigator in mobile view [] Add Last edit date in post
+[x] Edit profile size and left,right margin, series navigator in mobile view [] Add Last edit date in post
+[] Loading icon when post on load
+[] Lazy loading for image